jhucsf/spring2022/assign/assign05.md

 *Update 4/18*: There was an error in the automated test scripts for the MS1 when run on the ugrad machines.
 You can fix this by re-downloading the scripts.

+*Update 4/22*: We have provided a screencast which demonstrates various manual testing scenarios using the reference server, your clients, your server, and/or netcat.
+See the (end of the) [Testing](#testing) section.

 # Overview

 In this assignment, you will develop a chat client program that communicates